bytamilan/community/CONTRIBUTING.md

-# Contributing to BytaTamilan Community
+# Contributing to ByTamilan Community

 We love your input!
 We want to make contributing to BytaTamilan Community as easy and transparent as possible, whether it's: